 The Company maintains an Executive Deferred Compensation Plan ("EDCP") and a Deferred Incentive Plan ("DIP") in order to offer certain qualified high-performing financial advisers a bonus based upon a formula reflecting years of service, production, net commissions and a valuation of their clients' assets.
-The bonus amounts resulted in deferrals in fiscal 2018 of \$9.4 million.
+The bonus amounts resulted in deferrals in fiscal 2019 of \$9.3 million.
 These deferrals normally vest after five years.
 The liability is being recognized on a straight-line basis over the vesting period.
 The EDCP also includes voluntary deferrals by senior executives that are not subject to vesting.
-The Company maintains a Company-owned life insurance policy, which is designed to offset approximately 60% of the EDCP liability.
+The Company maintains a Company-owned life insurance policy, which is designed to hedge a portion of the EDCP obligation.
 The EDCP liability is being tracked against the value of a benchmark investment portfolio held for this purpose.
-As of December 31, 2018, the Company's liability with respect to the EDCP and DIP totaled \$46.5 million and is included in accrued compensation on the consolidated statement of financial condition as of December 31, 2018.
+As of December 31, 2019, the Company's liability with respect to the EDCP and DIP totaled \$51.2 million and is included in accrued compensation on the consolidated statement of financial condition as of December 31, 2019.

 In addition, the Company is maintaining a deferred compensation plan on behalf of certain employees who were formerly employed by CIBC World Markets.
-The liability is being tracked against the value of an investment portfolio held by the Company for this purpose and, therefore, the liability fluctuates with the fair value of the underlying portfolio.
-As of December 31, 2018, the Company's liability with respect to this plan totaled \$15.6 million.
+The Company hedges this deferred compensation obligation with a portfolio of mutual fund investments.
+As of December 31, 2019, the Company's liability with respect to this plan totaled \$18.8 million.

-11. Commitments and contingencies
+12. Commitments and contingencies